btheard3/volatility-alpha-engine/README.md

 **What VAE Does in One Sentence**

 > VAE transforms raw OHLCV data into volatility/edge features, evaluates them through signal backtests, and uses them to train an interpretable RL agent designed to outperform naïve trading policies.

+## Live Demo

+-  Deployed app (GCP Cloud Run): https://vae-screener-10109427624.us-central1.run.app
+-  Best viewed on desktop with the sidebar expanded (use the `>` toggle if needed).

 ---

 ## Project Structure